Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Model
 ---
- In Phase 1, the autoencoder components (Embedder and Recovery) are pretrained to reconstruct input sequences, while the Supervisor learns autoregressive transitions in the latent space.
-This establishes a foundational representation capable of capturing short-term dependencies in high-frequency market snapshots.

 The model extends the TimeGAN framework as a sequence-to-sequence GAN for LOB data, trained in two phases to separate temporal learning from distributional alignment.

 In Phase 1, the Embedder–Recovery autoencoder reconstructs input sequences, while the Supervisor learns one-step transitions in the latent space.
 The latent dimension $d_h = 64$ compresses the 43-feature input while preserving temporal structure via single-layer GRUs.
 Tanh activations in the Embedder, Supervisor, and Generator bound latent values to [−1,1] for gradient stability.

-The latent space (dimension 64) serves as a bottleneck for information flow, compressing the 43-dimensional feature vectors while retaining temporal structure through GRU hidden states.
-Each GRU module employs a single layer with batch-first processing, this way is more efficient in handling the variable-length sequences (fixed at T=20 here).
-The tanh activations in Embedder, Supervisor, and Generator bound outputs to [-1,1], normalizing inputs and promoting stable gradient flow during backpropagation.

-In Phase 2, the adversarial components (Generator and Discriminator) are introduced.
-The Generator synthesizes noise-driven latents that are then supervised by the pretrained modules to produce plausible LOB sequences.
-Moment-matching losses are applied to enforce statistical alignment (mean and variance) across features, this is a common practice in financial GANs.
-Adam optimizers incorporate weight decay (default 1e-5) and the supervisor loss is weighted by $λ_{sup}$ (tuned 0.1-1.0) to balance temporal smoothness against adversarial sharpness.
+In Phase 2, the Generator and Discriminator are trained adversarially.
+The generator synthesizes noise-driven latent trajectories, guided by the pretrained modules to produce realistic LOB dynamics.
+To correct for fat-tailed LOB distributions, moment-matching (mean + variance) and kurtosis losses are added, enforcing higher-order statistical consistency between real and synthetic features.

-To address LOB-specific challenges like leptokurtosis, an auxiliary kurtosis proxy loss is integrated into the Generator's objective.
-This will lead to computing the fourth central moment mismatch across batches.
-This will cause heavier tails in synthetic distributions without altering the core architecture with its weight ($λ_{kurt=5}$ baseline) optimized via Bayesian search.
+Training uses Adam (lr ≈ 1e-3 / Optuna-tuned 4.5e-4), gradient clipping (‖∇‖≤5), and light weight decay (1e-5), ensuring stable convergence across 10 pretraining and 50 adversarial epochs.

 ![Alt Text](images/model_design.png)